ntnuiotenergy/OpenEMPIRE/docs/source/user_guide.rst

 -  **Nodes**

    This sheet contains one column.
-The name of the column is ‘Node’ and it contains all countries that are used in the model
+The name of the column is ‘Node’ and it contains all countries, regions, or offshore areas that are used in the model

 -  **Storage**